KaydenLiss/all-of-time-and-space/content/posts/crossing-the-atlantic/index.md

 </div></div><div class="swiper-button-prev"></div><div class="swiper-button-next"></div></div>

 After breakfast, Gill and Doug took us for a car trip.
 We again saw lots of lovely views of the highlands until we got to Seil, one of the Slate-Islands on the east side of Firth of Lorn.
-Asides from a few ship-wreaks and a picturesque view of the Firth, Seil has two things I really liked:
+Asides from a few shipwreaks and a picturesque view of the Firth, Seil has two things I really liked:

 First of all, there was the Tigh an Truish Inn.
 I have virtually no Gaelic knowledge (my language skills only go as far as ‘banana buidhe’ and ‘Slàinte mhath’), but according to my good friend Google, ‘Tigh an Truish’ means ‘House of the trousers’.
 It got its name after Kilts were banned during the Jacobite rising.
 The Scots would allegedly use the Inn to swap their trousers for the forbidden kilts after arriving on the island.